Everybody Wants Thought Leadership Content. But How Do You Do It, Exactly?

 Writing an entire best-selling book about your perspective on running a business = the final evolution of the thought leadership Pokemon.

-DHH and Fried’s opinions aren’t random.
-They’re closely tethered to the products that the Basecamp team builds and the type of talent they’re looking to attract.
+DHH and Fried's opinions aren't random.
+They're closely tethered to the products the Basecamp team builds and the type of talent they're looking to attract.
+They are deeply aware of industry trends and news, so they can push back effectively, but only where necessary — not just to be contrarian.

 So when Jason or DHH is strongly opining about the state of business, they're not trolling peers who disagree with them for fun; they are doing thought leadership.
 They are actively cultivating a connection between their brand and the people who resonate with their brand's point of view.